Excursion: Introducing Your Students to Real Contexts

-A study visit may enable you to combine and integrate content and competencies fromd different course unit.
+An excursion may enable you to combine and integrate content and competencies fromd different course unit.

-Study Visit: Points to Consider
+Excursion: Points to Consider

 Not Just a Fun Outing

-Make clear practical arrangements with the students and clearly explain what you expect of them during the visit.
+Make clear practical arrangements with the students and clearly explain what you expect of them during the excursion.
 Do you want them to listen to you while you teach on site?
 Do you want them to autonomously observe different teams in a company?
 Do you want them to take notes of specific content or reflections?

 Combine with an Assignment

-Study Visits: Practical Examples
+Excursions: Practical Examples

 The students are required to write a report (max.
 3 pages), including answers to the following questions: